mcasimir/remoting/README.md

-# Remote
+# Remoting

-*Remote* is a great way to turn plain rake tasks in scripts to administer the server remotely.
-It provides a little framework to run remote commands over SSH along with a DSL to define remote scripts.
+*Remoting* is a great way to turn plain rake tasks in scripts to administer the server remotingly.
+It provides a little framework to run remoting commands over SSH along with a DSL to define remoting scripts.

 Install

-    gem 'remote', :git => "git@github.com:mcasimir/remote.git"
+    gem 'remoting'

 Update your bundle